jlcarr/LeetCode/README.md

 - **Memory**: 26.1 MB
 - **Solution**: We can simply turn the input into a set and perform set difference on the set of numbers 1 to n.
 A more optimal approach is to use the fact all the numbers are positive to borrow the negation bit to use as a marker on each index for if it was found or not.

+### Problem 452
+- **Name**: Minimum Number of Arrows to Burst Balloons
+- **Runtime**: 1587 ms
+- **Memory**: 59.8 MB
+- **Solution**: Greedy algorithm: if we go through by end of interval we know at the first end a dart will also hit all intervals the started before hand.
+We can repeat this and we know it will be optimal to use as few darts as possible.
+My first solution I used a dict to a linked list to implement a queue of ends I could immediately access the middle via dict when I found starts ahead of th current best end, however I didn't need this as I could just skip over them in my loop.

 ### Problem 494
 - **Name**: Target Sum
 - **Runtime**: 366 ms